 Hi I am Tianyi Chen!

-I am currently a 5th-year Ph.D. student in Applied Mathematics and Statistics department at Johns Hopkins University.
-I have the privilege of being mentored by Carey Priebe and Avanti Athreya.
-I also work closely with Youngser Park and Zachary Lubberts.
+I recently received my Ph.D. in Applied Mathematics and Statistics from Johns Hopkins University (May 2026), where I had the privilege of being mentored by Carey Priebe and Avanti Athreya.
+I also worked closely with Youngser Park and Zachary Lubberts.
 Prior to this, I obtained my undergraduate degree in Statistics from Renmin University of China under the guidance of Yang Li, Feifei Wang, and Xing Wang.